 The Federal Communications Commission (FCC) is making some changes to some of the OTA stations by auctioning off some of their frequencies.
-This means that some station and channels will be moving to a new home on your television dial.
+This means that some stations and channels will be moving to a new home on your television dial.
 This could also open up opportunities for new stations and content.
-To stay current with these new stations and channels you will need to rescan your TV channels from time to time.
-This will ensure that you have the latest channels.
+To stay current with these new channel changes you will need to rescan your TV channels from time to time.
+This will ensure that you have the latest channel lineup.
 Over the air television is watched by over 72 million Americans.
 It is an excellent way to cut your cable bill.
 If you are lucky and live close enough to broadcast towers then installing an OTA antenna is quite simple.

 In 2016, the FCC started an auction designed to re-purpose television airwaves for wireless companies.
 TV stations are moving to new frequencies between 2018-2020.
 This repack will affect over 1000 channels.
 For more information on the FCC auction, you can check out their website.

 How to Rescan Your Channels